Planting of 30,000 saplings in the community lands of Saragundlapalle, Kothamiddi, Dhaniyanicheruvu of Anantapur, Andhra Pradesh, India.

 Wildlife Habitats

-Why trees?
+Why Trees?

-The state faces bouts of forest fires, that severely hampers the growth of new trees, changes the nutrient composition of the soil, delays the establishment of a new crop and triggers soil erosion, according to the Andhra Pradesh State Forest Report, 2012 by the Andhra Pradesh Forest Department.
+The state faces bouts of forest fires, that severely hamper the growth of new trees, change the nutrient composition of the soil, delay the establishment of a new crop and trigger soil erosion, according to the Andhra Pradesh State Forest Report, 2012 by the Andhra Pradesh Forest Department.
 Thinning forests increases the chance of fire by reducing the green cover and facilitating the flow of breeze.
 Also, it leaves flammable debris (Sierra Nevada Ecosystem Project, 1996).
 As the population around the forest grows, the resources become more and more scarce, thus forcing the community to venture deeper inside the forest, in search of livelihood sources resulting in man-animal conflict.
 The March 19, 2018 issue of the Hindu reported an attack on a 60-year-old man while collecting fodder from the forest.
 Another report of 18th June 2017 mentioned an attack by a wild boar on a 30-year-old man, when he went hunting.
 The trees provide great returns in the form of NTFPs that provide livelihood opportunities to the people.
 The wildlife native to that area also benefits from the trees, as they contribute to their habitat.

 Tree Species